Sump pump leaking water

 How do I know if my sump pump is leaking?

-Signs of a leaking sump pump include water pooling around the pump, a wet basement, or the pump running continuously.
+Signs of a leaking sump pump include water pooling around the sump pit, water backing up in the basement, or the pump running excessively.

 What causes a sump pump to leak?

-Common causes of a leaking sump pump include a worn-out pump, a faulty check valve, or a clogged drainage line.
+Common causes of a leaking sump pump include a worn or damaged pump, a clogged discharge line, or issues with the sump pit or pump installation.

 Should I try to fix a leaking sump pump myself?